Village Idiot Card Game Rules and How to Play

 If you manage to successfully play all cards and have none remaining, you are safe for the round.

-There are four magic cards in village idiot.
+There are four magic cards in Village Idiot.
 There is also one high card rule and one special rule.
-You would do well to remember them, as they are essential to game.
+You would do well to remember them, as they are essential to the game.

 - The high cards are the four aces.

 - The special rule is that, if someone puts down four of a kind (or, when playing with two decks, eight of a kind), the entire center stack is taken out of play, or "burned."